momocow/webpack-userscript/README.md

 To enable the proxy script, provide a `proxyScript` configuration to the plugin constructor.

-`baseUrl` should be the base URL of the dev server, and the `filename` is for the proxy script.
+`baseURL` should be the base URL of the dev server, and the `filename` is for the proxy script.

 > Note: `filename` will be interpolated.

-After starting the dev server, you can find your proxy script under `<baseUrl>/<filename>`.
+After starting the dev server, you can find your proxy script under `<baseURL>/<filename>`.
 In the example below, assume the entry filename is `index.js`, you should visit `http://127.0.0.1:12345/index.proxy.user.js` to install the proxy script on TamperMonkey.

 See [Issue#63](https://github.com/momocow/webpack-userscript/issues/63) for more information.